sourcegraph/about/handbook/engineering/releases/upgrade_managed_issue_template.md

 <!--
 DO NOTE COPY THIS ISSUE TEMPLATE MANUALLY.
-Use `yarn release tracking-issue:create` from the `dev/release` directory in the main repository to create a release tracking issue, instead.
+Use `yarn release tracking:issues` in the `sourcegraph/sourcegraph` repository.

 Arguments:
 - $MAJOR
 - $MINOR
 - $PATCH
+- $RELEASE_DATE
 - $ONE_WORKING_DAY_AFTER_RELEASE
 -->